CloudM-Migrate/documentation/Troubleshooting/O365Endpoint.md

 ### Migration Failed The remote server returned an error: (401) Unauthorized

-Ask if the admin has full access rights over the users account that is failing and to check credentials.
+Validate that the admin has full access rights over the users are failing and to check the credentials.